lsiemens/nugrid-wendocker/README.md

 1. Mount Nugrid VOSpace on the host:

-   mkdir /vos_nugrid
+   mkdir /vos\_nugrid

-   vos-readonly/mount-nugrid-vos.bash /vos_nugrid
+   vos-readonly/mount-nugrid-vos.bash /vos\_nugrid

 2. Run the app docker:

-   docker run --volume /vos_nugrid:/home/nugrid/CADC/NuGrid -p 80:8080 --name nugrid-notebook nugrid-notebook:0.1
+   docker run --volume /vos\_nugrid:/home/nugrid/CADC/NuGrid -p 80:8080 --name nugrid-notebook nugrid-notebook:0.1

+## Host-tools

+This directory contains the files and information needed to set up a host machine to manage the docker containers for both public and CANFAR-authenticated users.
+The host machine creates, starts, stops and removes containers automatically, connecting users to their personal container/notebook session on request.